 Guests may be approved to visit campus for a maximum of three (3) days and two (2) nights at the discretion of the director of Residence Life & Housing or his/her designee.
-Students are permitted to host a maximum of two guests during any single period of stay.
+Students are permitted to host a maximum of two guests during any single period of their stay.
 The College reserves the right to remove guests when deemed appropriate and at its discretion.
 Students will not be permitted to register or host guests during specified weekends, exam periods, or high-risk time periods at the discretion of the Office of the Vice President for Student Affairs.
 These time frames will be announced in advance.

-The number of persons (including guests) present within a single living space cannot exceed double the occupancy of the apartment, hybrid house, room, or suite.
+The number of persons (including guests) present within a single living space cannot exceed double the occupancy of the apartment, house, room, or suite.
 Occupancy is defined by the total number of individuals on record assigned to the living space.
-Students are not permitted to host any guest under the age of 17 years old beyond 8:00 p.m.
+Students are not permitted to host any guest under the age of 18 years old beyond 8:00 p.m.

 Students who invite visitors into residence communities are expected to adhere to the norms and values associated with Catholic teaching.
 Any student who is found to be in violation of the visitation policy will be subject to disciplinary action and may face a range of sanctions.
-Any overnight violation is considered to be a serious offense, and any student who commits such a violation may be subject to disciplinary suspension or dismissal from the College.